TheoRGirard/hughes2d/paper.md

  \end{matrix}\right.
 $$

->[!NOTE]
- Here, we chose to present the Hughes' model without any wall around or inside the domain for consiness' sake.
-Keep in mind that for a domain with walls and exits, both equations should be solved with mixed boundary condition i.e. Neumann non-crossing conditions on the walls and Dirichlet free-exit boundary conditions on the exits.
+* **Remark:** Here, we chose to present the Hughes' model without any wall around or inside the domain for consiness' sake.
+Keep in mind that for a domain with walls and exits, both equations should be solved with mixed boundary condition i.e. Neumann non-crossing conditions on the walls and Dirichlet free-exit boundary conditions on the exits.*

 For a deep overview of the mathematical results regarding Hughes' model we defer to [@survey].